TedHusted/awake/awake.md/awake.md

 She drives the but of her rifle into the control override switch.
 The geothermal core and fuel cells reboot.
 The colony shudders.
 Power floods the grid.

 Phoebe turns.
 The bot breaks loose.
-From her rifle, a hail of plasma fire shreds the bot.
+Phoebe squeezes the trigger.
+A barrage of plasma bolts tear through the bot’s shifting form.
+It convulses as its nanites unravel..
+With a flickering red pulse, it collapses into an inert metallic slurry.

 Panting, Phoebe turns to Oceanus.